-Government guidance permits the re-opening of indoor and outdoor sports facilities such as playing fields and sports halls.
+Government guidance permits the re-opening of outdoor sports facilities such as playing fields.
 It also allows facility operators to open buildings for:

 - Access to pitches;

 - Use of toilets:

-- Bars and restaurants, including any food or drink facilities inside a clubhouse can open, in accordance with the latest guidance.
+- Bars and restaurants, including any food or drink facilities inside a clubhouse can open from 4 July, in accordance with the latest guidance.